spookey/slick/README.md

 $ hugo -t slick_temple
 ```

 ## Customizing
 Your `config` file will hold all your options.

-Please have a look into the `example` folder for a working example.
+Please have a look into the `exampleSite` folder for a working example.

 There is also a fixed `About` page on the navbar.
 Create it using:
 ```
 $ hugo new about
 ```

 ## Contributing
 Contributions are welcome.